 - Try an over-the-counter gas remedy.

-- Try probiotics and digestive enzymes that support healthy gut bacteria.
+- Try probiotics and digestive enzymes that support gut health and good bacteria.

 Do You Have a Drinking Problem?